Drop-in Classes in Smiths Falls with Steve Grover

 (Corner of Market & Russell St)

-Each class is self-contained, so you are welcome to join at any time.
+Each class is self-contained, so you are welcome to join at any time, even part way through the series.
 No previous experience with meditation is necessary.
-You don’t need to bring anything with you, and the meditation is conducted on chairs (though you are welcome to bring a cushion if you prefer).
+You don’t need to bring anything with you since we sit in chairs, however you're welcome to bring a cushion to sit on if you prefer.

 The teacher for the Smiths Falls classes is Steve Grover, who has been practising and teaching Buddhist meditation for many years.
 His classes are practical, uplifting & inspiring, and are often marked by his great sense of humour.